vicmay/ToSSL/OIDC-IMPLEMENTATION-SUMMARY.md

 ---

-**Status**: ✅ **Phase 1 Complete - Ready for Production Use**
+**Status**: ✅ **Phase 1 & 2 Complete - Ready for Production Use**

-The OIDC Phase 1 implementation provides a solid foundation for OpenID Connect authentication in TOSSL applications.
-The discovery and nonce generation features are production-ready and can be used immediately for OIDC flows.
+The OIDC Phase 1 & 2 implementation provides a solid foundation for OpenID Connect authentication in TOSSL applications.
+The discovery, nonce generation, and JWKS support features are production-ready and can be used immediately for OIDC flows.
+The JWKS support enables JWT signature verification, which is essential for secure OIDC token validation.